r0b0shubham96/Robot_Link_collision_APF/README.md

 The Artificial Potential field algorithm has been examined by several researchers for various applications such as mobile robots wheelchair , underwater vehicles , humanoid robots , walking robots , planetary rovers , autonomous sailboat , and bio-fish .
-On the other side, quadrotors has become interesting topics on researches due to its functional uses such as surveillance robots , autonomous target tracking , bridge crack detection , object inspection  and autonomous transportation systems.